Wondering if there are fun things to do in Lake Havasu in Winter?

 6. Lake Havasu Aquatic Center

 The Lake Havasu Aquatic Center is open year round.
-Even if the lake water is a little too cold for swimming, you can still go for dip.
+Even if the lake water is a little too cold for swimming, you can still go for a dip nearby.

 It is located in the C.V.
 Wood Community Center.